dmitriyDenisenko/dmitriyDenisenko/README.md

 - Building microservices with Kafka + K8s
 - Writing a new article on system design
 - Learning Go (and debugging with frogs 🐸)
+- Learning Kotlin (and debugging with frogs 🐸)